wordofwarning/wordofwarning.org/current/2024-worksahead/index.md

 *Presented by* Word of Warning + Manchester School of Theatre

-Eight very different artists come together to hothouse ideas over the course of one weekend… confessions, tarot, border crossings, pin-pricking, unmade recipes, endurance, space exploration, and horror films will all be in the mix.
+Eight very different artists come together to hothouse ideas over the course of one weekend… confessions, shoeshine, border crossings, pin-pricking, unmade recipes, endurance, space exploration, and horror films will all be in the mix.

 We invite you to join us on **Friday 24 May** for an informal evening sharing of this work before the artists embark on a path of shared exploration…